 The Southern Criminal Justice Association recognizes exemplary student achievement through four awards.
-Eligibility for each award is limited to students currently enrolled (or graduates who were enrolled through May 1, 2018) in schools within the Southern region.
+Eligibility for each award is limited to students currently enrolled (or graduates who were enrolled through Spring semester) in schools within the Southern region.
 Each nomination must contain a description of the nominee's accomplishments (in areas such as scholarship, leadership, public service, etc.).
 The nomination should include the nominee's grade point average and additional information sufficient to answer the following question: "In what ways has this student contributed to his/her academic program, college and/or community?"

 - Tom Barker Outstanding Undergraduate Student Award¹

 ¹: Student winners receive a financial stipend to defray cost of travel.
 They must attend the conference to receive these funds.

 ²: Masters and Doctoral student awards include a free 3-year membership in addition to the financial stipend.
 Winners may pay the difference between the 3-year and lifetime membership rate if they wish to upgrade to a lifetime membership.